 Dam Rehabilitation Program - The District has undertaken a program to upgrade its dams to meet current seismic and spillway requirements.
 The District has spent approximately \$163 million in construction costs for the Dam Rehabilitation Program since the 1994 Northridge Earthquake.
-Anticipated future construction projects under this program include Santa Anita Dam, Santa Anita Debris Dam, Sawpit Debris Dam, and Puddingstone Dam.
-As part of the Santa Anita Stormwater Flood Management and Seismic Strengthening Project, the District is planning to spend \$45 million in modifications to existing facilities along the Santa Anita Wash.
+Anticipated future construction projects under this program include Sierra Madre Dam, Big Tujunga Dam, Sawpit Debris Dam and Puddingstone Dam.
+Also, as part of the Santa Anita Stormwater Flood Management and Seismic Strengthening Project, the District is planning to spend \$45 million in modifications to existing facilities along the Santa Anita Wash.
 These facilities include Santa Anita Dam, Santa Anita Debris Dam, Santa Anita Spreading Grounds, and Santa Anita Headworks.
 The District entered into a Proposition 1E Grant Agreement with the State Department of Water Resources (DWR) for \$20 million in matching funds to complete these improvements.
+The Santa Anita Dam Spillway Modification Project was awarded for \$26 million and began construction in April 2018.
+The construction of the Santa Anita Spreading Grounds Improvement Project will be completed by end of 2018, at a cost of \$3.7 million.
+The construction of the Santa Anita Debris Dam Seismic Strengthening Project, at an estimated cost of \$13 million, and the Santa Anita Headworks Project, at an estimated cost of \$7 million, are anticipated to begin in early 2020.
+At Puddingstone

-The Santa Anita Dam Spillway Modification Project was awarded for \$27 million and will begin construction in April 2018.
-For Puddingstone Dam, the District conducted a \$1.1 million comprehensive dam safety evaluation project, which included a thorough geotechnical investigation and updated seismic stability analyses.
+Dam, the District conducted a \$1.1 million comprehensive dam safety evaluation project, which included a thorough geotechnical investigation and updated seismic stability analyses.
 Based on the results of this investigation, the State Division of Safety of Dams is requiring the District to evaluate implementing dam safety risk reduction measures at Puddingstone Dam.
+The estimated cost of this project at Puddingstone Dam is \$30 million.
+The estimated cost of all current and future construction projects over the next ten years will be approximately \$156 million.

 Dams Inlet/Outlet Works Rehabilitation Program - As the District's dams continue to age, many of the inlet/outlet works and ancillary components such as flood control valves used for releasing reservoir water and utility systems are coming to the end of their useful lives and require major maintenance, repairs, or replacement.
-Since 2009 when the program was initiated, the District has completed or is in the process of completing numerous inlet/outlet works projects totaling approximately \$41.5 million in construction costs.
+Since 2009 when the program was initiated, the District has completed or is in the process of completing numerous inlet/outlet works projects totaling approximately \$68 million in construction costs.
 An additional \$80 million in rehabilitation/improvement projects that support reliable dam operations, facility access, and integration of new technology is planned under this program over the next ten years.

 Security Action Plan for District's Major Dams - The District is implementing physical infrastructure elements such as new hardened access gates and fencing, control house intrusion alarms, improved lighting, and other security features at select dams.
 These measures have been implemented at Big Tujunga, Eaton Wash, Morris, San Dimas, and San Gabriel Dams, totaling \$500,000 in construction costs.

-The Major Dams Security Improvement Project was completed for a cost of \$1.4 million, including improvements at Cogswell, Pacoima, and Puddingstone Dams, and at Santa Anita Debris Dam.
+Major Dams Security Improvements - The Major Dams Security Improvement Project was completed for a cost of \$1.6 million, including improvements at Cogswell, Pacoima, and Puddingstone Dams, and at Santa Anita Debris Dam.
 Additional security improvements for District dams are planned under this program over the next five years and will be included with upcoming projects.